 Nyepi: The Balinese Day of Silence

-The Balinese people welcome the dry season after their most important holiday, Nyepi day, the “Balinese day of Silence.
-This is a day reserved for silence, fasting, and meditation and falls between late March and early April.
-Observed from 6 a.m. until 6 a.m. the next morning, the main restrictions are low lighting; no working, entertainment or pleasure; no traveling; and for some, no talking or eating at all.
-Hence usually bustling streets and roads are empty and there is little signs of activity.
-Traveller’s are not exempt; while free to do as you wish inside resorts, no one is allowed onto the beaches or streets and Bali airport is closed for the day.
+Nyepi is a “Day of Silence” that falls on the Balinese New Year, according to the Saka calendar.
+This important holiday welcomes the dry season and is reserved for silence, fasting, and meditation.
+It generally falls between late March and early April.
+Observance is from 6 a.m. until 6 a.m. the next morning.
+Restrictions apply for tourists as well as locals and include low lighting, no working, entertainment or pleasure, no traveling, and for some, no talking or eating at all.
+Usually bustling streets and roads fall silent.
+While you are free to do as you wish inside resorts, no one is allowed onto the beaches or streets and Bali airport is closed for the day.

 Nusa Dua is a manicured, self-contained, high-end tourist enclave replete with acres of palms, white sand beaches sheltered by coral reefs, pristine waters, and security gates at all entry and exit points.
 The abundant coconut trees remind visitors that the area was once a coconut plantation.
 The southern peninsula is, without doubt, resort headquarters.
 Visitors to the Nusa Dua are looking for all-inclusive luxury relaxation.
 With a short 20-minute drive to the airport, a major convention centre, a splendid art museum, and an 18-hole golf course, this is a wonderful choice for anyone searching for leisurely relaxation.

 This fishing village is located on the western side of the narrow isthmus connecting Bali’s mainland and Bukit Peninsula.
 Jimbaran is famous for its long, wide beach, beautiful bay, seafood restaurants and a cluster of up-market hotels.
 A fleet of fishing boats anchored at the northern end of the beach provides a scenic backdrop to stunning sunsets.